Psychology to be who you have come to be

 I don't know you at all yet, but I know very well what's happening to you

-And it's not because I'm psychic or because I want to bluff.
-But I know: what's happening to you is that you're hurting.
-I don't know if it's because you just lost your father, because you broke up with your partner, because you moved to another country and when you come home it no longer feels like home, because of your relationship with your mother, or because although everything seems fine, you're haunted by constant dissatisfaction.
+And it's not because I'm clairvoyant or because I want to bluff.
+But I know: what's happening to you is that it hurts.
+I don't know if it's because you've just lost your father, because you've broken up with your partner, because you've moved to another country and when you return home it no longer feels like home, because of your relationship with your mother, or because even though everything seems fine on the surface, you're pursued by constant dissatisfaction.

-It's clear that I still can't know why, but I know that's what's happening to you: you feel pain.
-And you no longer know what to do to make it go away.
+I still can't know why, but I know this is what's happening to you: you feel pain.
+And you no longer know what to do to make it disappear.

 Emotions aren't here to hurt you, but they have things to tell you and won't settle for you looking the other way